Ways to Give

 Bequest by Will

 Establish a fund in your name (or in the name of your family) by designating a gift or portion of your estate to the Community Foundation.
-In some cases, you can receive a substantial reduction in federal gift and estate taxes.
+In some cases, a substantial reduction in federal gift and estate taxes.

 Make our community the full or partial beneficiary of a life insurance policy.
 It’s a simple way to make a major gift to the community that you call home (with possible tax benefits during your lifetime).